sighupio/furyctl/README.md

 git clone git@github.com:sighupio/furyctl.git
 # cd into the cloned repository
 cd furyctl
-# Switch to the branch for the `furyctl-ng-alpha1` version
-git switch furyctl-ng-alpha1
 ```

 2. Build the binaries by running the following command: